Birthday Parties Just for Kids

 Birthday Garden Tea Party.

 You can have the children dress up in their best or have dress up clothes available.
-Decorate with a flower theme using bright umbrellas, paper lanterns, and artificial and real flowers.
-Buy inexpensive toy tea sets to serve the tea and tea sandwiches.
+Decorate with a flower theme using bright umbrellas, paper lanterns, artificial or real flowers and other colorful decorations.
+Buy an inexpensive toy tea set to serve the tea and tea sandwiches.
 A great idea is to let each child decorate a plain cup cake or sugar cookie.
 Provide toppings and frosting for each child.
 Make sure each child has their own paper plate, paper towel, plastic knife and their own dollop of frosting to decorate their cake.
 The guests can make their own necklaces and bracelets using beads and thin shoe laces.
 A great game to play is treasure hunt in the garden.
 You can give each child a different colored bow on her basket or container.
-Put a different color on each of the treasures.
+Put a different color on each of the treasures to match the corresponding colors on the baskets.
 Each child looks only for the treasures that match their colored bow.
-A great place to get treasures is a dollar store, thrift store, or an outlet store.
-Costume jewelry, stickers, stamps, suckers, balloons, bubbles, make great treasures.
-A pretty bedding plant, such as a colorful pansy can be given as a party favor.
+A great place to get treasures is a dollar store, thrift store or an outlet store.
+Costume jewelry, stickers, stamps, suckers, balloons, bubbles and small cars make great treasures.
+A pretty bedding plant, such as a colorful pansy, can be given as a party favor.

 This is definitely a casual dress, outdoor party.
-Decorate with pictures of bugs, spiders, and fake spider webs.
-You can make a pin the wings on an insect game.
+Decorate with pictures of bugs, spiders and fake spider webs.
+You can make a pin the wings on an insect game instead of pinning the tail on the donkey.
 Use the same rules as pin the tail on the donkey.
 Use bug eyes for the blindfold.
-I use a sleep mask with big googly eyes glued on the outside.
+I used a sleep mask with big googly eyes glued on the outside.
 The spider web game is a great game to keep everyone in the same place for awhile.
-You divide the children into 2 groups, give each group a ball of yarn , let each child have a turn unwinding the yarn a few inches, then he passes the yarn to the person next to him..
+Divide the children into 2 groups giving each group a ball of yarn.
+Let each child have a turn unwinding the yarn a few inches, then pass the yarn to the next person.
 Make sure the children only wrap the yarn from the neck down.
 The team that finishes unwinding the spider web first wins.
 You can do the game in reverse by letting the children rewind the yarn.
 Finally, provide bug barns (make your own bug barn ) and nets to go outside and find bugs You can purchase the barns and insect nets at a discount store.
-Instead of a birthday cake you can make a dirt cake with worms, and other creepy crawlies.
-Besides the bug barn, and net, you can give a magnifying glass, plastic insects, worms, and spiders as a party favors.
+Instead of a birthday cake you can make a dirt cake with layered crushed cream filled chocolate cookies, whipped topping, gummy worms, and other candy creepy crawlies.
+You can also provide a magnifying glass, plastic insects, worms, and spiders as a party favors.

 Messy Birthday Party Bash.

 Wear silly clothes, like odd shoes, different colored socks, a funny hat, etc. You can start the party backwards.
 When the guest arrive you say good bye, eat the cake first, any silly fun thing the children and you want to do.
 A fun game is musical clothes.
 You put all sorts of silly clothes in a bag, old hats, men's or ladies, purses, big shoes, bibs, rattles, etc., Have the children sit in a circle and pass around a small ball while the music plays.
-When the music stops, the child with the ball is the winner, closes her or his eyes, picks out an object, and put it on.
+When the music stops, the child with the ball is the winner, closes her or his eyes, picks out a piece of clothing, gloves, hat, or other funny item and puts it on.
 This game can get really wild and fun!
 Another fun activity is to do face painting.

 Some more fun